jmanuel3/jmanuel3/README.md

      ↓
 Evolved to Astro for SEO-optimized applications
 ```
 **What this progression taught me**: **Adaptability is my superpower**.
-I don't just learn technologies—I understand their **purpose and evolution**, which makes me excellent at choosing the right tool for each project.
+I don't just learn technologies, I understand their **purpose and evolution**, which makes me excellent at choosing the right tool for each project.
 ---

 ## 💻 What I'm Building Right Now